huifeng-kooboo/dxftoshp/README.md

 #DXFTOSHAPE

-Qgis the built-in "another DXF import" plugin causes the layer Elevation or z-valuer to be lost.
+The built-in plugin "another DXF import" causes the layer Elevation or z-valuer to be lost.
 This plugin simply extracts the layer with elevation or z-value from the dxf file and converts to the shape file.

 ####Requirement modules